 Advantages of Using Hevo

-The Hevo data integration platform lets you move data from Google Analytics to BigQuery seamlessly.
+Hevo’s data integration platform lets you move data from Google Analytics to BigQuery seamlessly.
 Here are some other advantages:

-- Zero Data Loss – Hevo’s unique fault-tolerant architecture is built to ensure completeness of data.
-Hevo ensures that data is reliably moved from Google Analytics to BigQuery without data loss.
+- Zero Data Loss – Hevo’s unique fault-tolerant architecture is built to ensure the completeness of data.
+Hevo ensures that data is reliably moved without data loss.

 - Unlimited Integrations – Hevo can connect to any source and any destination.
 All while providing a common interface.

-- Automatic schema detection, mapping, and evolution – Hevo analyses the schema of the data it receives for replication and automatically maps said data seamlessly onto the BigQuery table structure.
+- Automatic Schema Detection, Mapping, and Evolution – Hevo analyses the schema of the data it receives for replication and automatically maps said data seamlessly onto the BigQuery table structure.

 - Fully Managed – The Hevo platform is fully managed and works out of the box.
 This will let you focus on extracting insights from your data and not worry about data availability.